-I received my BME in Music Education in 2009 at the University of Colorado at Boulder with an emphasis in string pedagogy, and recently completed my Master's of Music Education at the same institution in June of 2017.
+I received my BME in Music Education in 2009 at the University of Colorado at Boulder with an emphasis in string pedagogy, and completed my Master's of Music Education at the same institution in June of 2017.
 I began teaching middle school and high school orchestra in St. Vrain Valley in 2009 at Altona Middle School, Heritage Middle School, and Skyline High School.
 I joined the Webber team as orchestra teacher in 2010.
-Since coming to Webber, I’ve also taught several different classes including Beginning Band, History of Rock and Roll, Intro to Drama, and Digital Photography.
-I now teach all of the orchestra classes at Webber grades 6-8.
-On the side, I own a professional photography business, play violin with the Boulder Symphony, and play for weddings with the Vail Valley String Quartet.
+Since coming to Webber, I’ve also taught several different classes including Beginning Band, History of Rock and Roll, and Intro to Drama.
+I now teach all of the orchestra classes at Webber grades 6-8 and Digital Photography.
+On the side, I own a professional photography business, play violin with the Longmont Symphony, and play for weddings with the Vail Valley String Quartet.

 I love facilitating student growth.
 It's such a joy to watch students begin with little or no ability to play a musical instrument, and grow into accomplished young musicians who are prepared for high school-level literature and beyond.
 Students daily inspire me with their fresh outlook on life and their energy, creativity, and honesty.
 They remind me what it means to be a lifelong learner and to have a little fun in the process!
 I am honored to have the privilege of working with them.

 I enjoy watching football (Go Broncos!
 Go Buffs!), and do timekeeping for most home Webber football games.
 In my spare time, I like baking pastries, going blues dancing, watching European road racing, camping, quilting, fencing, and reading philosophy in a comfy chair at Starbucks.